 Increase the Number of Units

 As with most products, the more printed circuit boards you order, the lower the price becomes.
 Talk with your printed circuit board manufacturer about how many units you need to order to receive a price break.

 You will also want to make sure you are able to keep your orders consistent or increasing so that you can maintain your profit margins and keep costs down.
 Try to anticipate your own production needs so that you can balance price breaks with your own supply and demand.
-For instance, if you place a bulk order because the cost of printed circuit boards goes down, but you then have to store them for an extended period of time, it may negate any savings you would receive.
+For instance, if you place a bulk order because the PCB cost goes down, but you then have to store them for an extended period of time, it may negate any savings you would receive.

 Avoid Rush Orders

 Rush orders cost much more than an order placed in advance but also may lead to unexpected expenses if there are design or manufacturing issues.
 Rush orders also mean that you may have to pay more for components and other materials, as well as shipping if they are not available locally.

 If you give yourself plenty of time, you will be able to find the best sources for materials and components.
 Finding multiple manufacturers to source materials from is also prudent when you are ordering a large number of circuit boards, so if there are any parts that need to be reordered, there will be less chance of a delay or problem that could cost you additional money.
 You don’t want to be faced with having to choose between subpar components or exorbitant shipping fees.

 If you are drawn to a printed circuit board manufacturer because they claim to be able to manufacture their circuit boards at unbelievable prices, be sure to get a quote for your exact design and needs since there are often hidden costs and fees that quickly snowball.
 When choosing a printed circuit board manufacturer, you should look into their manufacturing process to see if they’re taking precautions to prevent defects during production and what services they include with the cost of your order.